se-sic/coronet/CONTRIBUTING.md

 * To handle dates and date objects (i.e. mainly, `POSIXct` objects in R), always use the functions `get.date.from.string`, `get.date.from.unix.timestamp`, and `get.date.string`.
 This ensures proper date handling in all parts of the code.
 If you need to modify dates (e.g., to add a week), always use the `lubridate` package.
 * **Logging** is performed using the `logging` package.
 * **Documentation**:
+    * We use **networks**, not "graphs".
+    * We use **vertices**, not "nodes".
+    * We talk about **authors**, not "developers".
     * Function, method, and class documentation is defined in **`roxygen2`** format (see [RStudio documentation](https://support.rstudio.com/hc/en-us/articles/200532317-Writing-Package-Documentation) for details).
-In particular, we settle on the following style of the **`roxygen2`** function documentation:
+In particular, we settle on the following style of the **`roxygen2`** documentation (see example below):
-        * The introductory sentence(s) which describes the function in general should always end with a period.
+        * The introductory sentence(s) which describes a function, method, or class, in general, must always start with an upper-case letter and end with a period.
+Use 2nd-person imperative ("Get the label.") rather than 3rd-person declarative ("Gets the label.").
-        * Descriptions of a parameter (`@param parameter.name`) should *not* end with a period unless there is a multi-sentence description for one parameter.
-If the description of one parameter covers multiple lines, all but the first lines are indentend along the end of the parameter name.
-This applies similarly for descriptions using `@return`.
-        * Variable names, class names, or other code snippets which are part of the function documentation should be placed within `\code{...}`.
+        * Variable names, class names, or other code snippets which are part of the function documentation must be placed within `\code{...}`.
           **Note:** This does not hold for inline documentation within a function.
 There we only use `'...'` for variable names, class names, and other code snippets.
+        * Class documentation must include a basic, but abstract description of its functionality and the data it holds.
+If the class inherits from another class, the superclass must be mentioned explicitly in the description and also using a referenced (`@seealso SuperClassName`).
+The introductory sentence should be phrased something like this: `The class \code{X} (is a subclass of \code{SuperClass} and) provides ...`.
+        * For each parameter of a function or method, a parameter description (`@param parameter.name description`) must be added.
+The same holds for descriptions of return values (`@return description`) – if something is returned.
+For both items, the descriptions should always be a phrase (i.e., no verbs should be used), start with a lower-case letter, and *not* end with a period – *unless* there are further phrases or sentences following.
+If the description covers multiple lines, all but the first lines are indented along the start of the description in the first line.
-        * For parameters that take a default value, the default value should be placed directly after the description of the parameter using the following format: `[default: value]`.
+        * For parameters that take a default value, the default value must be placed directly after the description of the parameter using the following format: `[default: value]`.
           **Note:** As `value` usually is code, we omit the `\code{...}` notation within `[default: ...]`.
-    * We use **networks**, not "graphs".
-    * We use **vertices**, not "nodes".
-    * We talk about **authors**, not "developers".
+        * Example for a function/method documentation:
+          ```R
+          #' Group the data items of the given \code{data.source} by the given \code{group.column}.
+          #'
+          #' For each group, the column \code{data.column} is duplicated and prepended to each group's
+          #' data as first column (see \code{get.key.to.value.from.df} for details).
+          #'
+          #' Example: To obtain the authors who touched the same source-code artifact,
+          #' call \code{group.data.by.column("commits", "artifact", "author.name")}.
+          #'
+          #' @param data.source the specified data source, one of \code{"commits"},
+          #'                    \code{"mails"}, and \code{"issues"} [default: "commits"]
+          #' @param group.column the column to group the data of the given \code{data.source} by
+          #' @param data.column the column that gets duplicated as first column \code{data.vertices}
+          #'
+          #' @return a list mapping each distinct item in \code{group.column} to all corresponding
+          #'         data items from \code{data.source}, with \code{data.column} duplicated as first
+          #'         column (with name \code{"data.vertices"})
+          #'
+          #' @seealso get.key.to.value.from.df
+          group.data.by.column = function(data.source = c("commits", "mails", "issues"),
+                                          group.column, data.column) {
+            logging::loginfo("Grouping artifacts by data column.")

+            ## check given data source given by 'data.source'
+            data.source = match.arg.or.default(data.source, several.ok = FALSE)
+            data.source.func = DATASOURCE.TO.ARTIFACT.FUNCTION[[data.source]]

+            ## get the key-value mapping/list for the given parameters
+            mylist = get.key.to.value.from.df(self[[data.source.func]](), group.column, data.column)

+            return(mylist)
+          }
+          ```
+    * For all other stuff, look at the source code and get inspired.
 * Also **add tests** to the test suite for each new functionality you add!
 * Keep the code as simple as possible.
 So, for example, no complex computation inside the `return` statement.